rakeshnarvaneni1993/Photographer-Portfolio-site2/README.md

 # Photographer-Portfolio-site2

-This is a webpage showcasing the beautyful images taken by photographer.
+This is a webpage showcasing the beautiful images taken by a photographer.

 I used HTML, CSS and Bootstrap to create this webpage.